shivajreddy/EagleProjectsConsole/README.md

 ### **Goal ✅**

-**Data visualization** and Data management for a small and medium tier companies.
+**Data visualization** and Data management for 'Eagle of VA'.
 That have 100’s of excel files (rows and tables) of data, relevant to the day-to-day operations of the company.
 Goal is to develope a Dashboard web-application.

 > I intend to start this application addressing the General contractors in the home-building sector, who have multiple projects running simultaneously.
 (But this is not limited to GC’s)
 >